ddyfedd/portfolio-practice/content/post/game-theory-final-paper.md

 Cooperative breeding occurs relatively rarely among animals, only in around 2-3% of species.
 Although it seems uncommon, cooperative breeding has evolved on several occasions across different species.
 The general assumption is that the help received by an infant comes approximately 50% from the mother, whereas the other 50% is provided by other kin or non-kin individuals, like fathers, grandmothers, siblings, etc.

-This behavior, namely, to participate in the upbringing of an offspring from another descent, raises two evolutionary questions: (1) ‘why spend time and energy to support another's reproductive interests?', and (2) ‘does helping make a difference to maternal fitness and child well-being?'
+This behavior, namely, to participate in the upbringing of an offspring from another descent, raises two evolutionary questions: (1) 'why spend time and energy to support another's reproductive interests?', and (2) 'does helping make a difference to maternal fitness and child well-being?'
 (Kramer, 2015)

 The main feature here is the raise of inclusive fitness either of the helper or the one receiving the help.
 Whether helping behavior would be favored, is dependent on the formula proposed by Hamilton (1964): _rb > c_.
 This formulation of kin selection proposes, that helping behavior will be selected towards, when _rb > c_ is true, where r refers to the degree of relatedness, b is the raise of inclusive fitness of the recipient, and c is the cost covered by the helper.
 Before Hamilton, there was no tenable formulation to explain the conditions of helping behavior.